Supply Chain Management for Improved Health System Performance

 SPH GH 722

-Supply chain logistics is an important aspect of public health programs, and an area that is often unappreciated.
-Global COVID-19 vaccine supply and distribution is one of the greatest logistical public health challenges of our times.
-The journey from manufacturer to a patient in a remote rural area is complicated and fascinating serious management challenge.
-This course provides a practical introduction to the core tenets of health commodity supply chain management (SCM), including system design, assessment, quantification, procurement, inventory management, and logistics management information systems.
-Using the "Access Framework," students will gain foundational knowledge and apply that knowledge in class exercises, discussions, case studies, and stakeholder interactions.
-Course assignments will have a strong experiential component with a focus on analytical skills and professional level communications.
+Supply chain logistics is an important aspect of public health programs.
+While often overlooked, efficient supply chains and their management determine whether life-saving medicines and vaccines reach the people who need them most.
+Global COVID-19 vaccine supply and distribution has posed one of the greatest logistical public health challenges of our time.
+This course provides a practical introduction to the core tenets of health commodity supply chain management (SCM), with a primary focus on global health while integrating domestic considerations.
+Students will explore system design, assessment, quantification, procurement, inventory management, and logistics management information systems.
+Using the "Access Framework," students will gain foundational knowledge, including analytical skills, and apply that knowledge in hands-on exercises, class discussions, and real-life case studies.
+This course incorporates a strong experiential component to enhance learning including simulations and interviewing subject area experts about current supply chain management innovations and challenges.

 Section | Instructor | Location | Schedule | Notes |